-Streaming is really powerful and can be accomplished in three different configurations: client pushing messages to a stream; or bidirectional, where client and server are both sending data in two streams in the same method.
+Streaming is really powerful and can be accomplished in three different configurations: client pushing messages to a stream; server pushing messages to a stream; or bidirectional, where client and server are both sending data in two streams in the same method.
 In all cases the client initiates the RPC method.